xwal/awesome-stars/README.md

 - [Kyle-Ye/XcodeLLMEligible](https://github.com/Kyle-Ye/XcodeLLMEligible) -
 - [GaiaNet-AI/gaianet-node](https://github.com/GaiaNet-AI/gaianet-node) - Install, run and deploy your own decentralized AI agent service
 - [NeoTeo/gmp-ios-builder](https://github.com/NeoTeo/gmp-ios-builder) - A bash 4 script to build the Gnu Multi Precision library as a framework for iOS devices (and Simulators).
-- [lxgw/LxgwWenKai](https://github.com/lxgw/LxgwWenKai) - An unprofessional open-source Chinese font derived from Fontworks' Klee One. 一款非专业的开源中文字体，基于 FONTWORKS 出品字体 Klee One 衍生。
+- [lxgw/LxgwWenKai](https://github.com/lxgw/LxgwWenKai) - An open-source Chinese font derived from Fontworks' Klee One. 一款开源中文字体，基于 FONTWORKS 出品字体 Klee One 衍生。
 - [zplug/zplug](https://github.com/zplug/zplug) - A next-generation plugin manager for zsh — manage plugins, commands, and themes from GitHub, Bitbucket, oh-my-zsh, prezto, and more with parallel installation and lazy loading.
 - [kodecocodes/mad-materials](https://github.com/kodecocodes/mad-materials) - The projects and materials that accompany the App Design Apprentice book
 - [zsh-users/zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - Fish-like autosuggestions for zsh